InfectedDuck/CS50x-Week4-Solution-With-Deep-Explanation/README.md

 # README
 ### ⭐️ **Star this repository!
 It really motivates me to make better explanations and produce more work!!** ⭐️

 ## Overview

-This repository contains two distinct C programs that perform different tasks:
+This repository contains C programs for different tasks:

+1. **Volume Adjustment**
-1. `volume.c` - A program that adjusts the volume of audio samples in a file.
+   - `volume.c`: Adjusts the volume of audio samples in a file.
+2. **Image Filtering**
-2. `filter.c` - A program that applies various filters to BMP images, including grayscale, sepia, reflection, and blur.
+   - `filter.c`: Applies various filters to BMP images.
+   - `helpers.c` and `helpers.c`: Contains implementations of image filters.
+   - `helpers.h`: Header file for helper functions.

 ## Volume Adjustment Project